-Liatris spicata offers bottle-brush-like blooms and comes in white as well as purple, whilst pastel-hued dahlias are always a favourite with their intricate flowers.
+Liatris spicata offers bottle-brush-like blooms and comes in white as well as purple, whilst pastel-hued dahlias are always a favorite with their intricate flowers.

 Add a deeply-fragranced foliage such as rosemary to entice the senses further.
 Its evergreen nature will hold your interest over winter.
 And, the dainty blue flowers that appear in spring are a true delight to behold.

 23. Divide your space with structural flower beds

 Weathering steel is a seriously on-trend material, and it's easy to see why.
 It adds a wonderfully rustic edge and a warming tone to a space, it is incredibly durable, and is pretty much maintenance-free.

 So, if you love the look as much as we do, why not integrate it into your flower beds?
 It's great for container gardening ideas, as seen here, where tall planters house rows of glossy pink tulips – defining the seating area beyond in a stunning and structural way.

 It's a great choice for modern or smaller plots – there's no hassle with digging up the ground to make beds for your blooms.

 24. Brighten a shady spot

 As seen here, hostas, hydrangeas, and digitalis make a gorgeously elegant mix, especially when chosen in a white-toned theme.
 A white fence behind lifts the shady spot further, as does the sleek stone edging.